Earth Day 2023

 On God

 Summarizing the views which he developed through many years of publicly discussing the relation between science and religion, and motivated by a question of a 7-year old elementary school pupil, Peter Barthel published his short, unique booklet “Professor, bestaat God?” (“Professor, does God exist?”) in 2017.
-Its third edition appeared in Spring 2019, and the English version is in preparation.
+Its fourth edition appeared in September 2023, and the English version is awaiting a publisher.
 Reviews can be found here.

 Professor-emeritus